 We employ the largest and most experienced team of certified educators, mentors and supervisors in regional Victoria.
 Experts in their field with certification in health and professional education, they guide and challenge our students and registrars helping bring out their best.
 Students work with the majority of GPs, but establish strong working relationships with our accredited supervisors.

-Our large patient group means students, registrars are exposed to a wide range of conditions and communities throughout their training.
+Our large patient group means students and registrars are exposed to a wide range of conditions and communities throughout their training.
 While they are with us they are engaged across disciplines in formal teaching sessions, workshops, case conferences and day-to-day interactions with patients and staff.

-With allied health, pathology and other complementary clinics on site, students have the opportunities for first-hand learning in specialist fields including podiatry, food and nutrition, diabetes education, respiratory and pulmonary care, renal education, children’s, men’s and women’s health and more.
-We also have onsite pathology services and regular skin check clinics.
+With allied health, pathology and other complementary clinics, including a skin cancer check clinic, on site, students have the opportunities for first-hand learning in specialist fields including podiatry, food and nutrition, diabetes education, respiratory and pulmonary care, renal education, children’s, men’s and women’s health and more.

 Through these partnerships and programs students gain valuable experience in areas including chronic disease management and aged care, which can be extremely beneficial to their careers.